 Often, the udon used in Miso Nikomi Udon are made without salt because the dish is already salty enough.
 If you can't find udon without salt, you can reduce the miso paste a little in the recipe.

-Udon noodles can be bought dried, frozen and cooked.
+Udon noodles can be bought dried, frozen and refrigerated.
 Frozen are usually best for their chewiness.

 You could even try to make udon noodles yourself from scratch!
 It's not as hard as you might think and is actually kinda fun!
-Fresh handmade udon is also very delicious.
+Fresh handmade udon is delicious.

 Miso Nikomi Udon is most commonly made with thinly sliced pork.
 Chicken is also delicious in this dish!
-I like using chicken thigh in soupy dishes because it adds flavour as well as becoming very soft.
+I recommend chicken thigh in soupy dishes because it adds flavour as well as becoming very soft.